Chembio Diagnostics, Inc. (CEMI) CEO Richard Eberly on Q2 2021 Results - Earnings Call Transcript

 Operator

-Good day, ladies and gentlemen, and welcome to the Chembio Third Quarter 2021 Earnings Conference Call and Webcast.
-[Operator Instructions]
+Good day, ladies and gentlemen, and welcome to the Chembio Second Quarter 2021 Earnings Conference Call and Webcast.
+[Operator Instructions].

-It is now my pleasure to turn the floor over to your host, [indiscernible].
+It is now my pleasure to turn the floor over to your host, Philip Taylor, with Investor Relations.
 Sir, the floor is yours.

-Thank you, Matt.
-And before we begin, let me remind you that the company’s remarks made during this conference call today, November 4, 2021, may include predictions, estimates or other information that might be considered forward-looking.
-These forward-looking statements represent Chembio’s current judgment for the future.
-They are, however, subject to numerous assumptions, risks and uncertainties, many of which are beyond Chembio’s control, including risks and uncertainties described from time to time in Chembio’s SEC filings, including those under Risk Factors and elsewhere in Chembio’s filings with the SEC, including its quarterly report on Form 10-Q for the first quarter of 2021 and the current report on Form 8-K filed with the SEC on July 19, 2021.
-Chembio’s results may differ materially from those projected.
+Thank you, operator.
+Before we begin, let me remind you that the company's remarks made during this conference call today, August 5, 2021, may include predictions, estimates or other information that might be considered forward-looking.
+These forward-looking statements represent Chembio's current judgment for the future.
+They are, however, subject to numerous assumptions, risks and uncertainties, many of which are beyond Chembio's control, including risks and uncertainties described from time to time in Chembio's SEC filings, including those under Risk Factors and elsewhere in Chembio's filings with the SEC, including its quarterly report on Form 10-Q for the first quarter of 2021 in the current report on Form 8-K filed with the SEC on July 19, 2021.
+The Chembio's results may differ materially from those projected.
 Chembio undertakes no obligation to publicly revise or update any forward-looking statement made today.
-I encourage you to review all of the company’s filings with the SEC concerning these or other matters.
+I encourage you to review all of the company's filings with the SEC concerning these and other matters.

-With that, I would like to turn the call over to Rick Eberly, President and CEO.
+With that, I would like to turn the call over to Rick Eberly, President and Chief Executive Officer.

 Richard Eberly

-Thank you, Greg.
+Thank you, Philip.
 Good afternoon and thank you all for joining us today.
-On today’s call, I will provide an update on our commercial product development, regulatory and operational initiatives.
-Neil will then go over to third quarter financial results and I will conclude and open the call up for a Q&A session.
+Well, on today's call, I'm excited to share business updates across our product development, regulatory, commercial, and operational objectives.
+Neil will address the second quarter financials in detail, then I will conclude and open up the call for a question-and-answer session.
+Before we dive into the second quarter, I want to begin by highlighting recent commercial and financial achievements that we believe physicians can file for success in the second half of 2021.

-To start off, I would like to highlight our strong third quarter performance.
-We generated a total revenue of $12.1 million, including product revenue $9.4 million, representing growth of 17.4% and 11.5% respectively, compared to the prior year period.
-We are especially pleased with the product revenue growth considering in the comparable period Q3 of 2020, we recognized $2.7 million of deferred product revenue from Brazil from Q2 of 2020.
-After reflecting the revenue recognition, timing of those shipments, total revenues in Q3 of 2021 increased by $4.5 million or 59.2% compared to the prior year period.
-This growth is largely due to our previously outlined strategy to maximize the value of our DPP point of care diagnostic platform in professional health care settings.
+Starting with our opportunity to support the urgent needs of Brazil's Ministry of Health and addressing the COVID-19 pandemic.
+We've already made initial shipments of our DPP SARS-CoV-2 antigen test to be in the making under the largest order in company history, $28.3 million to supply our COVID antigen test for delivery during 2021.
+We also received a $4 million HIV test purchase order, supported by the global fund for shipment to Ethiopia.

-We’ve focused our resources on initiatives within two main categories to drive near-term growth and long-term profitable growth.
-The first is expanding our product portfolio to address needs in higher value markets, recurring premium solutions command higher pricing, the advanced features and benefits of the DPP platform including multiplexing and enhanced performance on a broad range of infectious diseases that differentiate it from other point of care offerings.
-The second is to optimize operations to scale efficiently as we grow.
-Today, I’m going to discuss three recent transformative accomplishments that underscore the strategic process and progress and growth potential for Chembio.
-These include strengthening the balance sheet, the gateway submission for the DPP respiratory panel and the largest purchase order in the company’s history.
+Importantly, on the financial side to date, we have raised $36.9 million of gross proceeds through an at-the-market equity offering program we launched in late July.
+Our net proceeds from this ATM offering provided working capital, which we are deploying to support our future product development initiatives and to help establish commercial traction.
+Since the quarter end, we have meaningfully strengthened our balance sheet.
+Later in the call, we will dive deeper into these accomplishments and what they mean for the business going forward.
+Now going to the second quarter, where we generated total revenue of $6.4 million, including product revenue of $3.9 million, representing growth of 26% and 4%, respectively, compared to the prior period.
+Government grant income, license and royalty revenues, and R&D revenues combined in the second quarter of 2021 were $2.5 million.
+While results in the second quarter were below our expectations due to delays in receiving long anticipated orders and the timing of achieving milestones under the Board awards, we are pleased with having received the 2 aforementioned large purchase orders with our recent clinical trial progress.

 I will now turn the call over to Neil for details on the financials.